Should you add a comma before and in a list of three or more items? Yes, because it eliminates confusion in a sentence.

 Both of the example sentences above are correct.

 But in practice, if you add one before the last element, it will always be clear.

 In other words, you can’t go wrong by using a comma.
 But you can go wrong without one.

 If you want to be consistent, set your grammar checker to check this punctuation point for you.

-When I set Grammarly to US English, it always prompts me to add a comma before and for the last item in a list of three or more items.
+When I set mine to US English, it always prompts me to add a comma before and for the last item in a list of three or more items.